julienloizelet/docker-magento1/README.md

 ## Troubleshooting

-On first `sudo ./magento start`, you may have an error :
+  - On first `sudo ./magento start`, you may have an error :
 `for nginx  Cannot start service nginx: oci runtime error: container_linux.go:247: starting container process caused "exec: \"/bin/nginx.sh\": permission denied"`
 Workaround : before launch it again : `sudo chmod -R 777 bin`
+  - On first `sudo ./magento start`, you may have an error : `magento1_installer | /bin/install.sh: line ...
+Text file busy` Workaround : `sudo ./magento stop` then `sudo ./magento start`

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature